BFCmath/ExcelChatbot_VDT/web/frontend/js/notes.md

 This document provides a comprehensive overview of all JavaScript files in the Excel Chatbot frontend application, explaining the purpose of each file and all functions within them.

+## Recent Updates (2025-06-14)

+### Major Features Added:
+- **Alias Management System**: Complete system-wide alias file management with drag-drop upload, progress tracking, and modal interface
+- **Query Enrichment**: Automatic query enhancement using alias dictionaries via LLM integration

+### Critical Bug Fixes:
+- **Table Display Fix**: Resolved "No data to display" issue where tables showed empty even with valid data
+- **Improved Data Filtering**: Enhanced logic to treat "Undefined" as meaningful data, not empty values
+- **User-Controlled Filtering**: Removed aggressive auto-filtering; users now control filtering via checkboxes

+### UX Improvements:
+- **Optimized Default View**: Tables now default to nearly flattened view (max(maxLevels - 2, 0)) to save space
+- **Enhanced Error Handling**: Better error messages and graceful degradation
+- **Mobile Responsive**: Alias management works across all device sizes

 ## File Structure Overview

-The frontend JavaScript is organized into 12 modular files, each with a specific responsibility:
+The frontend JavaScript is organized into 13 modular files, each with a specific responsibility:

 1. **config.js** - Application configuration and global state
 2. **utils.js** - Utility functions used across the application